lbl-srg/MPCPy/README.md

 # MPCPy
-This is the development site for MPCPy, the open source platform for model predictive control in buildings.
+This is the development site for MPCPy, the python-based open-source platform for model predictive control in buildings.

 ## Description
 MPCPy facilitates the testing and implementation of Model Predictive Control (MPC) for building systems.
 The software package focuses on the use of data-driven simplified physical or statistical models to predict building performance and optimize control.
-Modules exist for importing data, interacting with a real or emulated system, estimating and validating data-driven models, and optimizing control inputs.
+Python modules and classes exist for importing data, interacting with a real or emulated system, estimating and validating data-driven models, and optimizing control inputs.

 ## Dependencies
 MPCPy takes advantage of many third-party software packages, listed below.
 It has been tested on Ubuntu 16.04.

 **Python Packages**